babel/website/_posts/2017-11-03-nearing-the-7.0-release.md

 `babel-preset-es2015` -> `@babel/preset-es2015` (this is deprecated though, so use preset-env) `babel-preset-env` -> `@babel/preset-env`

+### Renames: `-proposal-`

+Any proposals will be named with the `-proposal` prefix now to signify that they aren't officially in JavaScript yet.

+So `@babel/plugin-transform-class-properties` -> `@babel/plugin-proposal-class-properties`.
+And we would name it back when it gets to Stage 4.

+### Renames: Drop the year from the plugin name

+Previous plugins had the year in the name, but it doesn't seem to be necessary.

+So `@babel/plugin-transform-es2015-classes` -> `@babel/plugin-transform-classes`.

+Partially since this was only the case for es3/es2015 and we didn't change anything from es2016 or es2017.
+We are also deprecating the corresponding presets in favor of preset-env, and for the template literal revision just added it to the template literal transform for simplicity.

 ### Peer Dependencies + Integrations

 We are introducing a peer dependency on `@babel/core` for all the plugins (`@babel/plugin-class-properties`), presets (`@babel/preset-env`), top level packages (`@babel/cli`, `babel-loader`).